 A mysterious figure in an ancient lost landscape.
 Ghostly traces of previous lives inhabit the land.

 A hare crossing a stream with a stone portal with ancient dolmans and possible gateways for the dead.
+Menhir with shooting stars in France. dark skies, imagine the shapes.

 The Devil’s Ring and Finger – this is an intriguing standing stone set, similar to The Mên-an-Tol in Cornwall, with a hole in the centre and a pointed standing stone.
 It is situated near Norton-in-Hales, Shropshire.